mschmidty/bio_notes/r/_posts/2020-08-27-2020-wildfires_2020_in_the_west.md

   )
 ```

-## The Larges Fires in History
+## The Largest Fires in History
 The last thing that I wanted to look at is the largest fires in US history.
 I used the package [reactable](https://glin.github.io/reactable/) for the first time to make a table of the 15 largest fires ever recorded.

 {% include tables/test.html %}

-As with many things in R, getting the reactable from R and into HTML took quite a bit of hacking.
+As with many things in R, getting the reactable from R into HTML took quite a bit of hacking.
 I ended up exporting the table as HTML and adding it as an include in markdown.

 ### R Scripts